MB-Team-THI/sensor-difference-signal-embedding/README.md

 ## Acknowledgments
 The authors acknowledge the support of ZF Friedrichshafen AG.

-We thank the authors of
+We would especially like to thank the authors for their open source contributions that made this project possible.

 - [StreamPETR](https://github.com/exiawsh/StreamPETR)
 - [FocalFormer3D](https://github.com/NVlabs/FocalFormer3D)
 - [UMAP-Explorer](https://github.com/GrantCuster/umap-explorer/)

-for their open source contribution which made this project possible.

 ---